zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

 * **Research Topics**: I have multiple research topics on cutting-edge machine learning for EDA techniques.
 Detailed instructions will be provided when starting your research.

 * **HKFPS**: Learn about HK PhD Fellowship Scheme if you have a strong resume.
 This fellowship will cover all your expenses.
-It requries high university rank, high grade, and national scholarships (for mainland students).
+It requries high university rank, high grade rank, and national scholarships (for mainland students).
+Diversity (e.g. being international or local HK students) is a huge plus.
+If you think you qualify, do not hesitate to contact me.

 * **For applicants**:
     * No need to write a long email, just drop me your CV (filename including your name)